 - Communicating accurate information and establishing clear guidelines will cultivate stronger community norms across our county.

 - Get involved!
 The role of the community is to clearly communicate that while most teens are making healthy choices, any underage alcohol, tobacco or other drug use is illegal, dangerous and unacceptable.

 Any organization or individual interested in the vision and mission of CONNECT can become a member.
-General CONNECT meetings are held every other month.
+General CONNECT meetings are held the 4th Tuesday of every month from 8:30-10:30.
 Committee meetings are held monthly.
 We encourage active participation in CONNECT by attending general CONNECT meetings and/or committee meetings.
-Please contact the coordinator on how to become involved in CONNECT.
+Please contact Sheri Vrieze on how to become involved in CONNECT.